stevana/scheduled-pipelines/README.md

-Daniel also explained that while Jefferson came up with this method, it's not actually used in the USA, but in most of Europe including the EU paralment use the method.
+Daniel also explained that while Jefferson came up with this method, it's not actually used in the USA, but in most of Europe including the EU parliament use the method.

 ## Future work